idavis/idavis.github.io/_posts/2019-12-04-arming-yourself.md

 ### Write the Failing Test

-If you try to run an `arm32v7` or `arm64v8` container, it should error with something close to `standard_init_linux.go:211: exec user process caused "exec format error"`.
+If you try to run container with an unknown format, it should error with something close to
+- `standard_init_linux.go:211: exec user process caused "exec format error"`
+- `standard_init_linux.go:211: exec user process caused "no such file or directory"`

 Go ahead and give it a try, we'll come back to these after configuring the system to verify functionality.

 ```bash
 $ docker run arm32v7/busybox uname -m